-CSD 350 Language and the Brain (same as Linguistics 350).
+- Language and the Brain.
 A comprehensive survey of topics dealing with the neurobiological basis of speech and language.
 Topics include neuroanatomy/neurophysiology; theories of language representation in the brain, aphasiology, and hemispheric lateralization.

-CSD 373 Aural Rehabilitation (*RECOMMENDED.)
+- Aural Rehabilitation.
 Rationale, methods, materials, procedures, and criteria for aural rehabilitation for hearing-impaired persons.
 (Prerequisite: CSD 341 including Upper-division standing and twelve semester hours of lower-division coursework in communication sciences and disorders.)

 Standard IV-A: The applicant must have demonstrated knowledge of the biological sciences, physical sciences, statistics, and the social/behavioral sciences.